New list rates the most bipartisan members of Congress—and the least

 “The bipartisan efforts she is helping lead span a wide range of important topics to Alabamians, including maternal mortality research and maternal care; youth mental health and social media usage; the fentanyl crisis; affordable insulin access; affordable rural housing; telehealth services; agriculture; domestic manufacturing and supply chains; fair trade; work force development; wildlife conservation; supporting law enforcement; and consumer protections.”

-The post New list rates the most bipartisan members of Congress—and the least appeared first on Source New Mexico.
+The post New list rates the most bipartisan members of Congress—and the least appeared first on Ohio Capital Journal.